 - Export Packing List – It is the packing list with details about each item along with the type of packaging container, its measurements, and gross weight.

 Numerous freight forwarding companies have made a name for themselves in the global arena.
-Some are popular because of their high rankings in terms of cargo volume whereas some have climbed to the top of the list because of impressive revenue figures.
+Some are popular because of their high rankings in terms of cargo volume whereas some have climbed to the top of the list because of international services and impressive revenue figures.

-It is operational efficiencies, paperless operations, and digitalization that have helped most of the companies to reach the top positions in this sector.
+Operational efficiencies, paperless operations, and digitalization have helped most ocean freight forwarder companies reach the top positions in this sector.
 Some of the top freight forwarders of the year 2019 are-

 - Roland Berger